RoboticsDesignLab/jitterbug/README.md

 is correct.
 It seems to be something wrong with the Ubuntu tensorflow build that gets installed by pip.
+However, this doesn't seem to stop the `benchmarks/benchmark.py` file from workgin.

 ```bash
 [libprotobuf FATAL google/protobuf/stubs/common.cc:61] This program requires version 3.7.0 of the Protocol Buffer runtime library, but the installed version is 2.6.1.
 Please update your library.
 If you compiled the program yourself, make sure that your headers are from the same version of Protocol Buffers as your link-time library.
 (Version verification failed in "bazel-out/k8-opt/genfiles/tensorflow/core/framework/tensor_shape.pb.cc".)